8thcolor/docs-pullreview/_posts/2015-04-30-how-to-review-a-gitlab-repository.md

 * Click on "Add a repository" (button on top right of the list)
 * Select GitLab as forge
 * Check private if it's a private repo
-* Add the hostname where your GitLab repo is hosted
+* Add the hostname of where your GitLab repo is hosted
 * Add the repository name
 * Click on "Add this repository"
 * Once added to the list,